 Ray Smith, CPA, MBA, Chief Operating Officer and Chief Financial Officer

 Ray Smith began his tenure with the Foundation in 2005 and leads the general finance/accounting, human resource, information technology and general administrative operations of the Foundation.
 He also assists the CEO to manage the work of the Board of Trustees and its committees.

-Smith began his 20 year nonprofit career at the national headquarters of Camp Fire Boys and Girls in Kansas City, MO and worked for health-related nonprofits in Kansas City, KS, Charleston, WV, Daytona Beach, FL and Orlando, FL.
-He also worked as an auditor at KPMG LLP, the country's largest audit, tax and advisory services firm.
+Smith began his 20 year nonprofit career at the national headquarters of Camp Fire Boys and Girls in Kansas City, Mo. and worked for health-related nonprofits in Kansas City, Kan., Charleston, W.Va., Daytona Beach, Fla. and Orlando, Fla.
+He also worked as an auditor at KPMG LLP, the country’s largest audit, tax and advisory services firm.
 He serves on the board of directors and program committee of Nonprofit Connect, a membership association that links the nonprofit community to education, resources and networking so organizations can more effectively achieve their missions.

 Smith obtained his Bachelor of Science in Accountancy from the University of Missouri – Columbia and is licensed as a Certified Public Accountant in the State of Missouri.
 He received his Master of Business Administration degree from the University of Missouri – Kansas City, graduating with honors and an emphasis in human resources management.
 His master’s coursework included nonprofit management electives at the Midwest Center for Nonprofit Leadership.
 In 2014, Smith was selected as CFO of the Year in the small nonprofit category by the Kansas City Business Journal.